FAQ’s

 Do you offer horseback riding?

-Yes, we offer horseback riding lessons for an additional fee which can either be selected before or added during the summer.
-Our campers receive English style instruction and can choose between trail riding and lessons in the coral.
+Yes, we offer Horseback Riding lessons for an additional fee.
+Horseback Riding can be selected before camp starts or added during the summer.
+Our campers typically receive Western style instruction.
+Trail riding is offered once the staff feel a child is ready.

 How does the laundry work?

-Laundry is done once every week by bunk at our onsite laundry facility.
+Bunk laundry is done once per week.
 Bunk counselors help the campers move laundry from their own bags into larger bunk laundry bags.
-Counselors assist campers with sorting and distributing clean items.
-Please label every item of clothing with your child’s name.
+The laundry is brought to our on-premise facility, washed, dried, and then returned.
+Counselors assist campers with sorting, folding, and putting away clean laundry.
+Please clearly label EVERY item of clothing with your child’s name.

 Are there any out of camp trips?